ED2: Environment Dynamics Decomposition World Models for Continuous Control: Experiments

-\subsubsection{SD2 COMPARISON}
+\subsection{SD2 Comparison}

 In this section, we compare the performance of three proposed SD2 methods.
-We list the decomposition obtained by the clustering-based method and human prior on humanoid\_walk task for the illustrating purpose and provide the corresponding performance comparison results in Figure \ref{human_prior}.
-More experimental results on other tasks are provided in the appendix.
+We list the decomposition obtained by the clustering-based method and human prior on humanoid\_walk task for the illustrating purpose and provide the corresponding performance comparison results in \cref{fig:CL_vs_HP}.